PS-Khan/Task_Search_file/README.md

 The make command will compile the code, create the static library (libfile_search_lib.a), and build the test application (test_app).
 Running the Application:

+### Search

 After successful compilation, execute the test_app application in the terminal.
 The application will start searching for the file named test.txt."
-It will start with "C:".
+It will start with "C:\".
 To change these parameters, you should change

 root_dir = opendir("C:/"); and search_file(root_path, "test.txt") in main.c accordingly.

-Cleaning Up:
+### Cleaning Up:

 To remove the compiled object files and executables, you can use the make clean command.